scientistnik/inheritance/README.md

 # inheritance
-Two part for hackaton Karma.
+Two part of hackaton Karma.

 ## How to use